papiyan98/binary_search/README.md

-# binary_search
+# Binary search algorithm
-Binary search algorithm
+This is my first learned algorithm, binary search.
+Actually it's have a very simple work principle.